-Whether you're part of an Agile team or a traditional one, one of your prerequisites of success is the ability to determine when a piece of work is actually done.
+Whether you're part of an Agile team or a traditional one, you absolutely need the ability to determine when a piece of work is actually done.

 For marketing teams in particular, the answer to this crucial question typically comes in two parts.

 First, there's agreement on when the team has created a viable piece of marketing collateral.
 When we achieve this alignment, we can prevent over-processing, a type of waste that's generated when we spend too much time on simple assignments.

 Then there's clarity about when something is shippable, either to the end customer or to a different team.
 This half of the equation creates much-needed consistency in the marketing process and delivers higher-quality campaigns.

 With both of these halves in place, “done” shouldn’t be a matter of perspective.
 But when one or both halves of that equation are off, teams can end up fruitlessly spinning.

 Operating without a clear definition of done is especially harmful to Agile teams that work in short time-boxed iterations and commit to specific deliverables for each one.
 Every return of a marketing asset for additional processing risks delaying its delivery and disrupting the whole workflow.

 In an Agile environment, teams use two complementary tools to define what finished work looks like (definition of done) and create a checklist for each item that passes through the process (acceptance criteria).